 Understand the asset trading exchange provided by Coinbase themselves & save your fees on buying and selling allowed top 3 cryptocurrencies

-As the popularity of Bitcoin and other cryptocurrencies is increasing either due to an astronomical price increase of Bitcoin over past few days or so many public figures making pro comments and few against it, this is making more and more people learn and invest in Bitcoin.
+As the popularity of Bitcoin and other cryptocurrencies is increasing either due to astronomical price increase of Bitcoin over past few days or so many public figures making pro comments and few against it, this is making more and more people to learn and invest in Bitcoin.

-For those who’s been daunted by the huge price tag of Bitcoin are looking for a next Bitcoin or alternative currencies which could do a bull run in coming days, weeks or months.
+For those who’s been daunted by huge price tag of Bitcoin are looking for a next Bitcoin or alternative currencies which could do a bull run in coming days, weeks or months.
 People are actually exploring other cryptocurrencies like Litecoin and Ethereum as they have proven to be active projects with scalability and transaction handling issues of Bitcoin handled in a better way.

 Follow me on Twitter for updates regarding Cryptocurrency & Blockchain.

 Note to Beginners

 For all of the investment needs, Coinbase has been an easy medium for people living in more than 25 countries to easily add their bank account or a credit card to purchase Bitcoin, Litecoin or Ethereum using the funds deposited.
 If you are a beginner, follow this link to understand the step by step process of adding funds and making your first purchase.
 I would recommend beginners to follow instructions and make first purchase on Coinbase.